Test a Flow

 Trigger the Flow

-A flow runs when its Trigger conditions are met.
+A flow runs when its trigger conditions are met.
+For more information about trigger conditions, see Triggers.
 You can test your flow to see its behavior when triggered.
 You can also filter for record sets to use to trigger your flow.

 Trigger Types and Testing